Does your baby frequently arch their back out of pain or discomfort? Do you notice them doing it while sleeping?

-Take your baby to a quiet, calm place without a lot of distractions.
-This will allow them to settle down and can especially help if the arching is occurring due to a sensory issue such as with autism.
+Take your baby to a quiet, peaceful place without a lot of noise or distractions.
+This will allow them to settle down and can especially help if the arching is occurring due to an emotional problem such as stress or a sensory issue such as autism.

-Sometimes all a baby needs is to be comforted and know they have a steady presence in their corner.
+Sometimes all a baby needs is to be comforted and know you are a steady presence.
+It is essential that you remain calm, too, so you can transmit that energy to your baby.
 So, turn down the lights and hum a soft song.
-Letting them soak up the love for a bit might be just what they need to calm down and relax.
+They might just need to soak up the love for a bit to feel more comfortable and relaxed.

 2. Cuddle and Reposition

-Cuddling helps to release oxytocin, a hormone that helps with bonding and feeling happy, in both mama and baby.
-Babies who are cuddled often also tend to sleep better, have less stress, and even have more stable heart rates.
+Cuddling helps release oxytocin, a hormone that helps with bonding and feeling happy, in both mama and her baby.
+Cuddled babies often tend to have better sleep, less stress, and more stable heart rates.

-If you think your baby is suffering from reflux, turn them upright instead of on their side or on their backs.
+If you think your baby is suffering from reflux, hold them in a more upright position after feedings.
 Gravity helps keep the stomach acid down where it belongs.

 Sometimes distraction is the simplest answer.
-A baby’s favorite lovey or a silly face from mom can make whatever was causing the arching and crying to simply be forgotten for the time being.
+Your baby’s favorite lovey, brightly colored toy, or a silly face from mom can make them forget whatever was causing the arching and crying for the time being.

 Should You Call The Doctor?

-While the above tricks can be beneficial in helping calm baby down and relieve whatever underlying issue might be causing them to arch their back, sometimes the reality is that they won’t be enough.
+While our suggested tricks can be beneficial in helping calm your baby down and relieve whatever underlying issue might be causing them to arch their back, sometimes they won’t be enough.

-If the above tricks don’t work, or you feel that something more serious might be going on, don’t hesitate to contact your child’s doctor.
-They might be able to not only a give you a definitive answer, but they might also be able to provide medications or treatments to help solve your baby’s problem.
+If nothing is working, or you feel that something more serious might be happening, don’t hesitate to contact your child’s doctor.
+They might be able to give you a definitive answer and provide advice, medications, or treatments to help solve your baby’s problem.

 - Photos or videos of your child when they are arching their back.